getzep/docs.getzep.com/docs/sdk/chat_history.md

     We're thinking of strategies to address this problem, including hybrid search and enriching messages with metadata.

-### Embedding Models
+### Default Embedding Models

-:octicons-tag-24: **v0.9.0**
+#### Docker Container Deployments

+By default, Zep uses OpenAI's 1536-wide AdaV2 embeddings and cosine similarity for search ranking.

+#### All other deployments

 By default, Zep uses a built-in Sentence Transformers model, `all-MiniLM-L6-v2`, for message embedding.
 The model offers a very low latency search experience when deployed on suitable infrastructure.
 Cosine similarity is used for search ranking.

 Other embedding models and services, such as OpenAI, may be configured.
-See the Zep NLP Service configuration.
+See the [Zep NLP Service](../deployment/config.md) configuration.

----
-:octicons-tag-24: **1.8.1**

-By default, Zep uses OpenAI's 1536-wide AdaV2 embeddings and cosine similarity for search ranking.